How AI in transportation can improve our everyday lives

 Benefits of AI in the transportation industry

-While the application of AI still varies across geographies, the adoption of AI technologies has had a massive impact on the entire transportation industry.
+While the application of artificial intelligence still varies across geographies, the adoption of AI technologies has had a massive impact on the entire transportation industry.

 As an essential part of smart cities (urban ecosystems that emphasize the use of digital technology and shared knowledge to benefit public safety, health, mobility, and productivity), AI can enhance urban life in many ways.